mpaviotti/mpaviotti.github.com/phd.markdown

 If you are here you are probably considering getting a PhD in Theoretical Computer Science.
 While a think this is a great idea(!)
 I would like you to take some time reading this page to make sure you understand the **advantages as well** as the **risks** involved in getting into a PhD program.

+## What is a PhD
+A PhD is the highest academic degree awarded by universities acknowledging that you possess the skills and knowledge to engage with other international experts in your field.
+To earn a PhD, you must demonstrate that you possess a **deep knowledge** of the field  as well as having made a **significant** and **original** contribution to your area of study.

-Getting a doctorate could be one of your **biggest life achievements** and the most rewarding time of your life.
+It could be one of your **biggest life achievements** and the most rewarding time of your life.
 But this is provided you can actually make constant progress throughout and make it to the end of the line.
 Otherwise, it can turn into one of your worst nightmares, a long-winded tunnel in which you cannot see the light at the end of it.

 A PhD is, in my opinion, a 2-players game and the success of the game is essentially based on the **relationship** between the two players, the student and the supervisor.
-This relations is more likely to work out when student's and supervisor's interests are tightly aligned.
-Similarly, it can deteriorate very quickly if there is no common interest.
-Though, identifying common areas of research can be quite tricky even for senior academics given the highly specialized and vertical nature of research work.
+This point deserves more in-depth discussion, but as far as the PhD in Europe is concerned, I would go as far as saying that the supervisor is the most important part of your PhD.

-The failure rate for PhD students is typically very high (not everyone gets to the end of the line successfully) thus it is crucial to find an advisor whose interests match yours and **a person who you feel comfortable working with**.
+The failure rate for PhD students is typically very high.
+I have run some calculations based on my own personal experience and the numbers tell me the **failure rate** can be in certain institutions **as high as 50%**.
+Thus it is crucial to find an advisor whose interests match yours and **a person who you feel comfortable working with**.

-## My style of supervision
+## My Research
-If you want to work with me you need to have a theoretically-inclined mindset.
-I like the following citation:
+It is said (Dovier and Giacobazzi, 2020) that every scientific discipline fully defines itself when it is framed by a theory that highlights its limits and potential.
+For computer science, this happened in the 1930s, during a vibrant cultural and scientific period that addressed the foundations of mathematics, physics, and biology, long before the advent of the electronic computer.

+Early computer science was strongly influenced by the work of mathematicians such as Kurt Gödel,  Alan Turing, John von Neumann and Alonzo Church.
+There continues to be a useful interchange of ideas between the two fields in areas such as mathematical logic, category theory, domain theory, and algebra.
+Some, including myself, consider computer science to have a much closer relationship with mathematics than many other scientific disciplines, with some saying that

+> Computer Science is the Foundation of Mathematics (cit.
+Bob Harper)

+Computer Science is, in fact, a branch of mathematics which studies the foundations of computability.
+It has little to do with computers.
+The fact that it has the word "Computer" attached to it is an unfortunate coincidence (or a cunning marketing device).
+Hence the following citation:

 > Computer Science Is No More About Computers Than Astronomy Is About Telescopes (cit.
 Edsger W. Dijkstra)

-Computer Science is in fact a branch of mathematics that studies the foundations of computability.
-It **has little to do with computers**.
-The fact that it is has the word "Computer" attached to it is an unfortunate coincidence (or a cunning marketing device).

-Ideally, in order to do a PhD with me you have to be interested in (or be willing to learn) Category Theory, Functional Programming and/or Type Theory.
-[Here]({% link research.markdown %}) you can find more information about my research.

-Below you can find the list of topics I propose ordered from the most theoretical ones down to the more practical.
-Mind you, they all involve category theory, but category theory can be useful for doing foundational work (e.g. type theory and topos theory) as well as structuring functional programs (e.g. optimisation of Haskell programs).

-- Guarded Recursion.
-  - Lars Birkedal, Rasmus Ejlers Møgelberg, Jan Schwinghammer, Kristian Støvring.
-[First steps in synthetic guarded domain theory: step-indexing in the topos of trees.](https://arxiv.org/abs/1208.3596) Log.
-Methods Comput.
-Sci.
-8(4) (2012)
-  - Marco Paviotti, Rasmus Ejlers Møgelberg, Lars Birkedal.
-[A Model of PCF in Guarded Type Theory.](http://www.itu.dk/people/mogel/papers/PCF-mfps2015.pdf) MFPS 2015.

-- Bialgebras
-  - Bartek Klin.
-[Bialgebras for structural operational semantics: An introduction.](https://www.sciencedirect.com/science/article/pii/S0304397511002532) Theor.
-Comput.
-Sci.
-412(38): 5043-5069 (2011)
-  - Daniele Turi, Gordon D. Plotkin.
-[Towards a Mathematical Operational Semantics.](https://homepages.inf.ed.ac.uk/gdp/publications/Math_Op_Sem.pdf) LICS 1997: 280-291

-- Recursion Schemes
-  - Ralf Hinze, Nicolas Wu, Jeremy Gibbons.
-[Unifying structured recursion schemes.](https://research-information.bris.ac.uk/ws/portalfiles/portal/65842535/Nicolas_Wu_Unifying_Structured_Recursion_Schemes.pdf) ICFP 2013: 209-220
-  - Ralf Hinze, Nicolas Wu, Jeremy Gibbons.
-[Conjugate Hylomorphisms - Or: The Mother of All Structured Recursion Schemes.](https://dl.acm.org/doi/10.1145/2775051.2676989) POPL 2015: 527-538
+Category Theory, developed later in the 1940s as part of this foundational exploration, has since become a crucial framework for understanding and formalizing the mathematical underpinnings of computer science.

+My research focuses in particular, in applications of category theory to (functional) programming languages, logics and type theories (e.g. Agda).

-If you like any of these topics or you would like to learn more about this you are very welcome to get in touch.
+If you are interested in any of these topics or would like to learn more, please feel free to get in touch.

-If you do not like any of these topics you are also welcome to propose your own and I will judge whether these are of interest to me and if I am willing to work with you.
+## My Style of Supervision and What you can Expect
+As a hands-on supervisor, I am flexible in my approach.
+I can provide close supervision if needed or give you the autonomy to work independently, depending on your preference.

-Beware, at the end of the day it is crucial that you find a topic that you are comfortable with and that **makes you tick**.
+It is, however, important to understand that a PhD (in Europe) lasts for 3/4 years, therefore it is crucial that you find a topic that you are comfortable with and that **makes you tick** so that you can make constant progress.

-The process of writing a good **research proposal** (see below) is a good way to **minimise the risk** that  there is a mistmatch between your interests and the ones of your supervisor.

-What I am looking for is not someone who knows everything from the ground up, but someone who possesses the **ability and willingness to learn** new bits of mathematics and the **emotional intelligence**, **awareness** and **social capacity** to work with other people as well as being willing follow the lead of the supervisor.

-Independence is also a valuable skill and if you are willing to pursue your own ideas within these topics you are welcome to do so.
-I will guide you in any way I can, but beware that the more you stray away from your supervisor's research topics the less they can be useful for the attainment of your degree.
+What I am looking for is not someone who knows everything from the ground up, but someone who possesses the **ability and willingness to learn** new bits of mathematics and the **emotional intelligence**, **awareness** and **social capacity** to work with other people as well as being willing follow the lead of the supervisor. **Independence** is also a valuable skill and if you are willing to pursue your own ideas within these topics you are welcome to do so.

-As a last remark, over the the past few years, we've discovered that remote work brings valuable flexibility and supports a more sustainable lifestyle by avoiding unnecessary travel.
+On flexible working options.
+Over the the past few years, we've discovered that remote work brings valuable flexibility and supports a more sustainable lifestyle by avoiding unnecessary travel.
 Nevertheless, as we strive to maintain flexibility and adopt online meetings when suitable, I'd like to emphasize the significance of **being physically present at the office** during working hours.
 This is because active engagement in the daily research environment not only **nurtures creativity** and **sparks new ideas**, but also plays a significant and fulfilling role in the pursuit of a PhD.

 ## The application process
-The application process goes via the School of Computing where you are required to write a mini essay (Research Proposal, 5/6 pages at least) about the research you wish to conduct under my supervision.
+The application process goes via the School of Computing where you are required to write a mini essay (**Research Proposal**, ~5 pages) about the research you wish to conduct under my supervision.
 One of the purposes of this essay is to understand what your interests are and if I can be a good supervisor to you.